metabase/metabase/docs/questions/sharing/public-links.md

 # Public sharing

-Sometimes you'll want to share a dashboard or question you've saved with someone that isn't a part of your organization or company, or someone who doesn't need access to your full Metabase instance.
-Metabase lets administrators create public links and [public embeds](#public-embed) to let you do just that.
+Sometimes you'll want to share a dashboard or question with someone who isn't a part of your organization or company.
+To share your work with people who don't need access to your full Metabase instance, you can create public links and [public embeds](#public-embed).

-## Enable public sharing on Metabase
+## Enable public sharing in Metabase

 ![Enable public sharing](../images/enable-public-sharing.png)

 In order to share Metabase items like questions and dashboards via a public link or an embedded iframe, an admin needs to enable public sharing for that Metabase instance by going to **Settings gear icon** > **Admin settings** > **Public sharing**.

-Once toggled on, the **Public sharing** section will display Metabase dashboards and questions with active public links.
-To make a public link inactive, click **Revoke link**.
+Once toggled on, the **Public sharing** section will display Metabase questions and dashboards with active public links.
+To deactivate a public link, click **Revoke link**.

 ## Enable sharing on your saved question or dashboard

-If [public sharing](#enable-sharing-on-your-saved-question-or-dashboard) is enabled for your Metabase, you'll find the **Sharing and Embedding** icon on saved questions and dashboards (it looks like an arrow pointing up and to the right).
-The sharing button is located on the bottom right corner of a question, or the top right corner of a dashboard.
+Once [public sharing](#enable-sharing-on-your-saved-question-or-dashboard) is enabled for your Metabase, you'll find the **Sharing icon** on saved questions and dashboards (it looks like an arrow pointing up and to the right).
+The sharing icon is located on the bottom right corner of a question, or the top right corner of a dashboard.

-To generate the sharing link for that question or dashboard, click on the sharing icon to bring up the sharing settings modal, then click the toggle.
+To generate the sharing link for a question or dashboard, click on the sharing icon to bring up the sharing settings modal, then click on the toggle.

 ![Enable sharing](../images/enable-links.png)